AmadeusITGroup/HttpSessionReplacer/README.md

 #### Configuration

-Most of the configuration can be specified with `ServletContext`s initialization parameters, system properties and some paramaters can be provided via the agent.
+Most of the configuration can be specified with `ServletContext`s initialization parameters, system properties and some parameters can be provided via the agent.
 Unless otherwise specified the general rule for priority of configuration is as follows in descending order: